14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/tobacco-vanilla-original-candle-1?variant=42443949211729)
     Availability: Available
     Price: $64.95 USD
-- [Bouquet of Roses Original Candle](https://affinatiliving.com/products/bouquet-of-roses-original-candle): Bouquet of Roses Original Candle – 10 oz Surround yourself with timeless elegance and romance with our Bouquet of Roses Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance features fresh-cut rose petals layered with soft green stems and a hint of powdery musk, creating a graceful and floral ambiance.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a touch of classic beauty and floral charm to any room.
-Burn Time – 60–70 Hours
+- [Bouquet of Roses Original Candle](https://affinatiliving.com/products/bouquet-of-roses-original-candle): Bouquet of Roses Original Candle – 10 oz Bouquet of Roses surrounds your space with the timeless beauty of fresh-cut florals.
+Soft rose petals blend with gentle greenery for a classic, elegant fragrance.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Fresh RoseMiddle Notes: Blooming PetalsBase Notes: Soft Greens, Light Musk Perfect for adding romance and refinement, this candle feels graceful and inviting in any room.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:19Z
+  Updated: 2025-12-16T12:51:19Z
   Vendor: Affinati
   Product Type:
   Availability: Available